Your first home health visit

 What actually happens on a first home health visit — from the call ahead to the chart afterward.
 A calm, step-by-step checklist for your first solo visit.

 The first solo visit is the moment home health stops being a concept and becomes a stranger's front door.
-There's a specific flavor of nerves to it — you know how to do the clinical work, but the choreography is new: where to park, what to say when they open the door, how to be a guest and a clinician at the same time.
+There's a specific flavor of nerves to it.
+You know how to do the clinical work, but the choreography is new: where to park, what to say when they open the door, how to be a guest and a clinician at the same time.
 Here's the whole sequence, start to finish, so the only thing you have to think about is the patient.

 1. Call ahead — always

-Never just show up.
+Always try the patient first.
 The call before you drive is the single most underrated habit in home health, and skipping it is how new clinicians lose an hour to a locked door.
 On that call you're doing five things at once:

 - Confirm they'll be home and that the time still works.